Free-fall in a uniform gravitational field in non-commutative quantum mechanics: The GRANIT experiment: an upper-bound on

-For the first two energy levels, the experiment gives $\Delta E_1^{exp} = 6.55\times 10^{-32}\,J\quad (n=1)$ and $\Delta E_2^{exp}=8.68\times 10^{-32}\,J\quad (n=2)\,$.
-For neutrons we have $m\simeq 1.675\times 10^{-27}\,kg\,$, and in the experiment the neutrons had a mean horizontal speed $<v_x>\,\simeq 6.5\,m/s$ \cite{nevishevisky_3}, so that $k=\frac{<p_x>}{\hbar} =\frac{m<v_x>}{\hbar}\simeq 1.03\times 10^{8}\,m^{-1}\,$.
-Then by considering $g\simeq 9.81\,m/s^{2}$ we arrive at the following upper-bounds for $\theta$ \bear \theta & \lesssim & 0.771\times 10^{-13}\,m^{2}\qquad (n=1)\quad, \\ \theta & \lesssim & 1.021\times 10^{-13}\,m^{2}\qquad (n=2) \quad. \eear
+For the first two energy levels, the experiment gives $\,\Delta E_1^{exp} = 6.55\times 10^{-32}\,J\quad (n=1)\,$ and $\,\Delta E_2^{exp}=8.68\times 10^{-32}\,J\quad (n=2)\,$.
+For neutrons we have $\,m\simeq 1.675\times 10^{-27}\,kg\,$, and in the experiment the neutrons had a mean horizontal speed $\,<v_x>\,\simeq 6.5\,m/s\,$ \cite{Nesvizhevsky:2005ss}, so that $\,k=<p_x>/\hbar =m<v_x>/\hbar\simeq 1.03\times 10^{8}\,m^{-1}\,$.
+Then, by considering $\,g\simeq 9.81\,m/s^{2}\,$ we arrive at the following upper-bounds for $\,\theta\,$ \bear \theta & \lesssim & 0.771\times 10^{-13}\,m^{2}\qquad (n=1)\,, \\ \theta & \lesssim & 1.021\times 10^{-13}\,m^{2}\qquad (n=2) \,. \eear

-As far as we know, other works which resort to data of the Grenoble experiment do not arrive at un upper-bound on $\theta\,$.
-As they considered non-commutativity in both configuration and momentum spaces, they could find an upper-bound on the parameter of momentum non-commutativity instead. \cite{bertolami-aragao}-\cite{buisseret}.
+We point out that the literature on the non-commutative gravitational well that resorts to data of the GRANIT experiment do not arrive at un upper-bound on $\,\theta\,$.
+As they considered non-commutativity in both configuration and momentum spaces, they have found an upper-bound on the parameter of momentum non-commutativity instead \cite{Bertolami:2005jw}-\cite{Buisseret:2007qd}.
 Since we consider spatial non-commutativity only, we can establish an upper-bound on the parameter of spatial non-commutativity.
-We remark that other upper-bounds on $\theta$ were established by experimental data related to the Lorentz invariance \cite{carrol-et-al} and to the lamb shift \cite{chaichian-jabbari-tureanu}, for instance.
+We remark that other upper-bounds on $\,\theta\,$ were established by experimental data related to the Lorentz invariance \cite{Carroll:2001ws} and to the Lamb shift \cite{Chaichian:2000si}, for instance.

-One of the most important prospects about the Grenoble experiment is the improvement of the energy resolution of the neutrons energy levels.
-In principle, with the energy resolution, $\Delta E\,$, limited only by the uncertainty principle ($\Delta E\,\Delta t\,\thicksim \hbar\,$), one could achieve a value as low as $10^{-18}eV\,$, if $\Delta t$ approaches the neutron lifetime.
-Improvement in the energy resolution could help in testing the proportionality between inertial and gravitational masses for neutrons \cite{nevishevisky_1}-\cite{nevishevisky_3}.
-The Equivalence Principle in the context of the gravitational quantum well was studied in \cite{berto-nunes}, but in a manner completely different from that we consider in the following section.
-In fact, in the following, we do not even need to consider that a well is set up.
+One of the most important prospects about the GRANIT experiment is the improvement of the energy resolution of the neutrons energy levels.
+In principle, with the energy resolution, $\,\Delta E\,$, limited only by the uncertainty principle ($\Delta E\,\Delta t\,\thicksim \hbar\,$), one could achieve a value as low as $\,10^{-18}eV\,$, if $\,\Delta t\,$ approaches the neutron lifetime.
+Improvement in the energy resolution could help in testing the proportionality between inertial and gravitational masses for neutrons \cite{Nesvizhevsky:2005ss}.
+The Equivalence Principle in the context of the gravitational quantum well was studied in \cite{Bertolami:2002xh}, but in a manner completely different from that we consider in the following section.
+In fact, in the following, we do not need even to consider that a well is set up, the Equivalence Principle being studied by means of the time of flight of a quantum particle.